The third-party audit process

 SCS Certification Suspension Process (to be drafted)

 Get involved with SCS 9001

 Interested in joining our Supply Chain Security Working Group?
-Join leaders from global service providers, equipment suppliers, software providers and consultants to evolve SCS 9001 to meet the ever changing cybersecurity and supply chain risk management (SCRM) landscape.
+Join leaders from global network providers, equipment suppliers, cloud solutions providers, software developers, connected device manufacturers and consultants to evolve SCS 9001 to meet the ever changing cybersecurity and supply chain risk management (SCRM) landscape.